quarkus-for-spring-developers/examples/chapter-4/chapter-4-quarkus-panache-reactive-activerecord/README.md

 You can then execute your native executable with: `./target/chapter-4-quarkus-persistence-1.0.0-SNAPSHOT-runner`

 If you want to learn more about building native executables, please consult https://quarkus.io/guides/maven-tooling.html.

-## Related guides

-- Hibernate ORM with Panache ([guide](https://quarkus.io/guides/hibernate-orm-panache)): Simplify your persistence code for Hibernate ORM via the active record or the repository pattern

 ## Provided examples